theborakompanioni/azure-docs.de-de/articles/batch/batch-powershell-cmdlets-get-started.md

 <properties
-   pageTitle="Erste Schritte mit Azure Batch PowerShell | Microsoft Azure" description="Schnelle Einführung in die Azure PowerShell-Cmdlets zum Verwalten des Azure Batch-Diensts" services="batch" documentationCenter="" authors="dlepow"
+   pageTitle="Get started with Azure Batch PowerShell | Microsoft Azure" description="Get a quick introduction to the Azure PowerShell cmdlets you can use to manage the Azure Batch service" services="batch" documentationCenter="" authors="dlepow"